NaluKit/nalu/etc/wiki/14 Controller & Component.md

 ![Route Flow](https://github.com/NaluKit/nalu/raw/master/etc/images/view-mock-up.png)

 Of course it is possible to render this view inside one component.
-In some cases, where your controller and component will have to much code or you want to reuse one od the composite01 component, composite02 component and composite03 component, you can extract them in separate controller and component pairs.
+In some cases, where your controller and component will have to much code or you want to reuse one of the composite01 component, composite02 component and composite03 component, you can extract them in separate controller and component pairs.
 But this would not be handled but Nalu.

 Nalu offers - with the support for Composites - a feature to help you creating such things.